 Many thanks for the support of Carolina Seminars, the Duke University History Department, the North Carolina State University History Department, and the National Humanities Center.

-Juliana Barr, Megan Cherry, Kathleen DuVal, and Eric Becerra, co-organizers
+Juliana Barr, Megan Cherry, and Kathleen DuVal, co-organizers